frederickm13/frederickm13.github.io/_posts/2022-06-22-ssh-config.md

 ---
-title: How to configure an SSH config file on MacOS.
+title: How to configure an SSH config file on MacOS
 layout: post
 date:  2022-06-22 -0600
-excerpt:
+excerpt: An SSH configuration file allows the user to configure default SSH configuration values for their SSH client.
+This can include default server connection information, hostname aliases, identity file (key) preferences, credential storage preferences, and much more.
 tags: [programming, development, software, tools]
 ---